lucfra/FAR-HO/README.md

 Gradient-based hyperparameter optimization package with [TensorFlow](https://www.tensorflow.org/)

-This is the new package that implements the algorithms presented in the paper _Forward and Reverse Gradient-Based Hyperparameter Optimization_ (http://proceedings.mlr.press/v70/franceschi17a).
+This is the new package that implements the algorithms presented in the paper [_Forward and Reverse Gradient-Based Hyperparameter Optimization_](http://proceedings.mlr.press/v70/franceschi17a).
 For the older package see [RFHO](https://github.com/lucfra/RFHO).
 FAR-HO [features simplified interfaces, additional capabilities and a tighter integration with `tensorflow`](https://github.com/lucfra/FAR-HO#new-features-and-differences-from-rfho).

 - Reverse-HG, generalization of algorithms presented in Domke [2012] and MacLaurin et Al. [2015] (without reversable dynamics and "reversable dtype")